 One reason they claim you should buy this mattress is the minimal motion transfer.
 Having tested that with my partner, I must admit the Ergoflex mattress did a pretty good job.
 As for the edge support, it’s not bad for a foam-only mattress.

 As I have already mentioned, the Ergoflex mattress will come directly to your door packed in a carton box.
-They offer free next day delivery for all sizes but this is only for weekdays.
+They offer free next-day delivery for all sizes but this is only for weekdays.
 If you want a Saturday delivery you will have to pay an extra £35.
 I have to mention here that the package will be delivered to your front door as the couriers are not allowed to get inside your property.
 That means that it would be useful to have someone to help you with the box as the larger sizes are quite heavy.

 I went for a Saturday delivery as I was busy with work.
-The courier was very polite and on time and in general that service was as expected.
+The courier was very polite and on time and in general, that service was as expected.
 I also got communication via text and email for the time and day of delivery.
 Overall, I had a good experience with them so no complaints here.

 TRIAL PERIOD & GUARANTEE

 This mattress comes with a 10-year guarantee which covers any defects in workmanship and materials.
 They can actually claim that they are among the few mattress companies that operate more than the guarantee period they promise.
 Besides that, you will also get a 30-night trial period which gives you a month to try this mattress and decide whether you are happy or not with it.
-Unfortunately, this is not at the same level with most competitors who offer 100 nights and Ergoflex should probably try to match this.
+Unfortunately, this is not at the same level as most competitors who offer 100 nights and Ergoflex should probably try to match this.
 If you are not happy with it, you can return it for free and get a full refund.
 The process is easy and you don’t have to keep the original packaging to be able to return your mattress.
 Overall, I think there is room for improvement here, especially with the trial period.